rzeronte/brakeza3d/WINDOWS_BUILD.md

 - Assimp

 Once had been decompressed into his individual folder, we can open each of them and compile them individually.
 This may take a minutes.
 Rest of libraries (SDL2, SDL2_image, SDL2_ttf, SDL2_mixer, GLM and SDK OpenCL) do not require to be compiled.

 GLM is a header library, so that it not have DLL associated.
 Only development files will be needed.

----
-We are interested in two things about each of these projects:
+We are interested in two things about each of these libraries:

 - lib and bin files (.ddl / .a): Files used for compiling and linking.
 We will move this files into a folder inside MinGW scope.
 - includes (.h, .hpp...): Used for development includes.
 We will make a folder with all of them to keep easy maintainable